-Chateau Certan Marzelle Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Certan Marzelle Pomerol with wine tasting notes, wine ratings, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Certan Marzelle is no longer being produced.
-The vines have been added to Chateau Lagrange Pomerol which is another estate owned by the Moueix family.
+The vines have been integrated into Chateau Lagrange Pomerol which is another estate owned by the Moueix family.

 Château Certan-Marzelle Wine Tasting Notes